 I keep it basic in this tutorial, just looking at several screening criteria, such as market capitalization, PEG ratio, P/E ratio, profit margin, and dividend yield.
 There are so many different fundamental and technical aspects to look at, but this is just a basic overview.

-I hope that you enjoyed my first video.
 I would love to hear some feedback or some other things that you look for in screening a stock.
 If you liked the Scottrade interface for screening stocks, you can sign-up for Scottrade using this link: Scottrade $7 Trades!